peterlafollette/NextGenSandboxHub/README.md

  ```

 ### <ins>  Step 5b.
 Generate Configuration and Realization Files
-To generate configuratioin and realization files, setup the `formulation` block in the sandbox config file [here](configs/sandbox_config.yaml), and run the following command:
+To generate configuratioin and realization files, setup the `formulation` block in the sandbox config file [here](configs/sandbox_config.yaml), and run the following command from the NextGenSandboxHub directory:
  ```
-    python <path_to_sandboxhub>/sandbox.py -conf
+    python sandbox.py -conf -i configs/sandbox_config.yaml --concurrent-particles --num-particles <the number of concurrent particles you want>
  ```
  If you want to run a tiled formulation, you will have to run the -conf step for each tile, specifying the correct output [here](configs/sandbox_config.yaml) each time.
+ This branch has been refactored such that particles can be evaluated concurrently during PSO calibraiton, which better takes advantage of a large number of cores and reduces the total total time required for the calibration of each gage.
+The desired number of concurrent particles has to match the "max_cores_for_gages" variable in the desired PSO script.
+Note that DDS has not been tested on this branch because iterations in DDS should really not be done concurrently.

 ### <ins> Step 6.
 Run Calibration/Validation Simulations
 Setup the `ngen_cal` block in the sandbox config file [here](configs/sandbox_config.yaml), and also set up the config for each individual tile in the configs directory.
 Ensure that the output directory for each tile exists.
 Make sure path_config and time_config are set in model_assessment/configs .
 Run the calibration script you are interested in, for example, from the NextGenSandboxHub directory: